yohanswanepoel/flaskvue/README.md

 You can run the components seperately on the local environment.

 It is more interesting using the OpenShift Developer CLI: https://github.com/redhat-developer/odo/blob/master/docs/cli-reference.md

-Version 1 does not utilise Keycloak.
-The current master uses Keycloak.
-## Keycloak install on MiniShift
-* Make sure you run the oc process command in the same project as your app / If not you will have to change the url in main.js in book-ui project
-* oc process -f https://raw.githubusercontent.com/david-martin/keycloak-with-openshift-auth-provider/0.0.2/keycloak-with-openshift-auth-provider.yaml | oc create -f -
-* You can get Keycloak admin password like so: oc env dc/keycloak --list | grep KEYCLOAK_PASSWORD
-* Then create a keycloak Realm: bookapi
-* create a group: user
-* craete a user as per keycloak settings
-* create a client app in the realm, point redirect url to the UI URL
-* With any luck that should be all you need to do to get Keycloack to work.

 ## Vue information:
 In general you want to do: